Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Model

-In this work, we consider \ec{three} reputation metrics.
-The first one, called {\em type 1} is analogous to a reputation metric used in~\cite{sonnek07} \ec{and the third one, called } {\em type 3} \ec{is inspired by BOINC}. \ec{We also define our own type called} {\em type 2} \ec{ that is not influenced by any other reputation type, and as we show in Section~\ref{rep:analysis} it possesses beneficial properties. } In all types, the reputation of a worker is \ec{determined} based on the number of times it was found truthful.
+In this work, we consider {\em four} reputation metrics.
+The first one is analogous to a reputation metric used in~\cite{sonnek07} and we call it {\em \typeA} in this work.
+Reputation {\em \typeD} is inspired by the BOINC's adaptive replication metric currently in use~\cite{boinc_reputation}, while reputation metric {\em \typeC} is inspired by the previously used version of BOINC's adaptive replication metric~\cite{boinc_reputation_legacy}.
+We present the performance of our system under both BOINC reputation metrics as an opportunity to compare and contrast these two schemes within our framework.
+Finally, the last reputation metric we consider is reputation {\em \typeB} that is not influenced by any other reputation type, and as we show in Section~\ref{rep:analysis} it possesses beneficial properties.
+In all types, the reputation of a worker is determined based on the number of times it was found truthful.
 Hence, the master may update the reputation of the workers only when it audits.
 We denote by $aud(r)$ the number of rounds the master audited up to round $r$, and by $v_i(r)$ we refer to the number of auditing rounds in which worker $i$ was found truthful up to round $r$.
-We let $\rho_i(r)$ denote the {\em reputation} of worker $i$ after round $r$, and for a given set of workers $Y\subseteq W$ we let $\rho_Y(r)=\sum_{i \in Y} \rho_i(r)$ be the aggregated reputation of the workers in $Y$\ec{, by aggregating we refer to summing the reputation values}.
-Then, the three reputation types we consider are the following: \begin{small} \begin{itemize}[leftmargin=2mm] \item [] {\bf Type 1:} $\displaystyle \rho_i(r) = (v_i(r)+1)/(aud(r)+2).$ \item [] {\bf Type 2:} $\displaystyle \rho_i(r) = \varepsilon^{aud(r)-v_i(r)},$ for $\varepsilon \in (0,1)$, when $aud(r)>0$, and $\displaystyle \rho_i(r) =1/2$, otherwise. \item [] {\bf Type 3:} Here we define $\beta_i(r)$ as the error rate of worker $i$ at round $r$ and by $A=0.05$ the error bound.
-Reputation for this type is calculated as follows: \lstset{columns=fullflexible,tabsize=3,basicstyle= ,identifierstyle=\rmfamily\textit, mathescape=true,morekeywords={to,process,const,when,elsif,procedure,null,function,do,return, foreach,begin,var,if,then,else,rcv,rx_user_events,rx_network_events,for,end,receive,send,upstream,downstream, Step, while,do,forward,backward,upon,wait,audit,update,accept},literate={:=}{{$\leftarrow$ }}1{->}{{ $\rightarrow$ }}1} \lstset{escapeinside={('}{')}}
+Moreover, we define $streak_i(r)$ as the number of rounds $\leq r$ in which worker $i$ was audited, and replied correctly after the latest round in which it was audited, and caught cheating.
+We let $\rho_i(r)$ denote the {\em reputation} of worker $i$ after round $r$, and for a given set of workers $Y\subseteq W$ we let $\rho_Y(r)=\sum_{i \in Y} \rho_i(r)$ be the aggregated reputation of the workers in $Y$, by aggregating we refer to summing the reputation values.
+Then, the reputation types we consider are detailed in Figure~\ref{definition:reputation}.